wx-chevalier/System-Architecture-Notes/架构模式/UDLA/RARF/AARF-en.md

 **attribute is the most granular level atom in one model, and each attribute has its unique name.**For example, in a simple model of library，there are several attributes, user_name, user_age, book_name, book_author. user_name and user_age can be allocated to User Resource naturally.
 On the other hand, book_name and book_author are assigned to Book Resource.
 In addition, User Resource has one attribute called user_id, this is identify for one user resource.

-In conclusion， there are two category of attributes in AARF model, one is called identify attribute, which can be used to index one resource and can be shared among different resource.
+In conclusion，there are two category of attributes in AARF model, one is called identify attribute, which can be used to index one resource and can be shared among different resource.
 Anonther is called value attribute, which only can be owned by one Resource.

 ## Resource Definition